dotnet-websharper/docs/content/metaprogramming/compilation-pipeline.md

 * `QuotationReader.fs` handles transforming a single `FShapr.Quotations.Expr`.
 * `ReflectedDefinitionReader.fs` handles interpreting an expression stored as a `ReflectedDefinition`.
 * `QuotationCompiler.fs` handles transforming a whole assembly using its `ReflectedDefinition`s, and allowing to compile individual expressions on top of that.
-This is not used by any of the standard WebSharper tooling, but available as public API, and is used by the WebSharper Interactive.
+This is not used by any of the standard WebSharper tooling, but available as public API, and is used by the Warp Interactive.

 ## Name resolver